 Local Birding in Chatham, Durham, and Orange Counties

-The following is a list of easily accessible birding spots with a short description of each and a link to a map.
+The following is a list of birding spots in our area.
+Click on a name for a short description of each and a link to a map.
 Where available, links are also provided to more detailed and extensive descriptions on other websites.

 Reclaimed and cleaned up by the Ellerebe Creek Watershed Association, there is a 10-acre pond with associated wetlands and some upland forest.
 The park is an oasis in the middle of a highly urbanized part of Durham.
 Year round.